How your purchase helps

 We donate one week of school to the Room to Read Girls’ Education Program for each sunglasses purchase.

 Room to Read was founded in 1999 by John Wood, a former Microsoft executive, who began by donating 3,000 books from family and friends to a Nepalese library.
-Room to Read now operates in ten countries across Asia and Africa, has more than 18,000 program schools and has reached 10 million children.
+Room to Read now operates in eight countries across Asia and Africa, has more than 18,000 program schools and has reached 10 million children.
 There are more than 40,000 girls enrolled in the Girls’ Education program.
 Room to Read has been featured on The Oprah Winfrey Show, won the UNESCO Confucius Prize for Literacy and the Library of Congress Rubenstein Prize, as well as received a four out of four-star rating from Charity Navigator for more than 10 years.

 This remarkable program focuses on four core competencies: life skills, mentors, material support, and community engagement.